 The Interview Process

 The most highly-ranked candidates will be invited for an interview in Israel.
 All interviews are held on the same day.
-In order to be considered for an award, applicants must be available for interview in person on the date fixed by USIEF.
+In order to be considered for an award, applicants must be available for interview in person on the date scheduled by Fulbright Israel.

 The Foundation reserves the exclusive right to determine, within the framework of applicable law and regulations, the qualitative standards for the evaluation of applications.
 The Foundation is not under any obligation to provide the reasons for its decisions regarding the allocation of Fellowships.